richClubb/richClubb.github.io/blog/spending_way_too_much_time/index.md

 ## Be clever and change your design

-If you look at part A to part B in a really niave way, it goes from 20 to 2,000,000,000 values.
+If you look at part A to part B in a really naive way, it goes from 20 to 2,000,000,000 values.
 But you can also see it as going from 20 values, to 10 ranges as we covered earlier.
 The seed maps are able to be translate entire ranges or parts of ranges, but it just makes the logic more complex.
 I did an analysis on paper and came up with 13 cases where the seed range and the seed map interact and have to be dealt with.

 While the logic is more complex the actual computation is not, and recoding the problem in python got a correct solution in 0.6s compared to hours and hours brute force.
 Even with faster languages like Rust or C it is 10 times faster.